- Agriculture, food, forestry, environment

 - For Irish/E.U.
 Citizen

 The Fulbright Commission and Teagasc are offering this unique opportunity for an Irish postgraduate student to travel to the U.S. to study or research in the fields of agriculture, food, forestry and environment.
-Applications relating the above themes to sustainable development or big data are particularly welcome.
+Applications relating the above themes to developing sustainable food systems, addressing climate change or harnessing the potential of big data are particularly welcome.

 For all grants, the Fulbright Commission is seeking excellent applicants with strong leadership potential and a commitment to the ethos of being a Fulbrighter.

 - Must be an Irish Citizen, or an E.U. citizen who has lived in the Republic of Ireland for 3+ years

 - Must be a current or prospective postgraduate student with a minimum 2.1

 - Must have a clear course of study / research

 - Must have strong experience in the agriculture, food, forestry or environment sector